Doctorate in Clinical Psychology

 Other university staff contributing to the programme include:

-Professor Kate Bennett - Head of School of Psychology and Chartered Health Psychologist
+Professor Kate Bennett - Professor in the School of Psychology and Chartered Health Psychologist

 Dr Helen Brooks - Lecturer in Psychological Sciences